vuejs/apollo/README.md

 }
 ```

-*Note that you can pass an array of subscriptions to `subscribeToMore` to subscribe to multiple subcribtions on this query.*
+*Note that you can pass an array of subscriptions to `subscribeToMore` to subscribe to multiple subscriptions on this query.*

 #### Alternate usage